corbindavenport/imageshare/README.md

 <div align="center"><img src="https://i.imgur.com/CwnqTbp.png" /></div><br>

 Once you have ImageShare open, bookmark it (tap the star button on the 3DS) for easy access later.
+If your device supports the SSL certificate, you can use ImageShare over HTTPS instead of HTTP for added security.

 ### Privacy Policy & Terms of Service